-MIDAS Seminar Series Presents: Heng Li, University of Illinois Urbana Campaign
+MIDAS Seminar Series Presents: Heng Ji, University of Illinois Urbana Champaign

 Professor, Computer Science Department, University of Illinois Urbana-Champaign

 To combat COVID-19, clinicians and scientists all need to digest the vast amount of relevant biomedical knowledge in literature to understand the disease mechanism and the related biological functions.
 The first challenge is quantity.
 For example, nearly 2.7K new papers are published at PubMed per day.
 This knowledge bottleneck causes significant delay in the development of vaccines and drugs for COVID-19.
 The second challenge is quality due to the rise and rapid, extensive publications of preprint manuscripts without pre-publication peer review.
 Many research results about coronavirus from different research labs and sources are redundant, complementary or event conflicting with each other.

 Let’s consider drug repurposing as a case study.
 Besides the long process of clinical trial and biomedical experiments, another major cause for the long process is the complexity of the problem involved and the difficulty in drug discovery in general.
 The current clinical trials for drug re-purposing mainly rely on symptoms by considering drugs that can treat diseases with similar symptoms.
 However, there are too many drug candidates and too much misinformation published from multiple sources.
 In addition to a ranked list of drugs, clinicians and scientists also aim to gain new insights into the underlying molecular cellular mechanisms on Covid-19, and which pre-existing conditions may affect the mortality and severity of this disease.